alexhan77/RPN_calc_stacks/README.md

 You can assume that you will be given a valid input - you don't need to solve for mismatched operators or empty input.

 ### Some Hints

+Having trouble getting started?
+Keep in mind that your first solution doesn't have to be the *best* solution.
+You can always go back and make it pretty later.
+Use big ugly if statements, don't get tripped up on making an elegant solution.
+Additionally, solve for the simple cases before worrying about how to do the more complex cases!

+Once you've solved for the simple case run through the test cases and then, if any are failing, visit the "gotchas" section below.

+### Some Gotchas...

 #### 1. Remember that you will need to deal with numbers when doing math, not strings.